 Through this program, students will feel confident to teach Community-based Learning courses, conduct community-based research, and/or lead community engagement initiatives.
 There are a variety of course offerings designed to meet your needs.
 Learn More.

-Each fall, our staff offers a non-credit or 2-credit graduate-level course called “Principles and Practices of Community-Engaged Scholarship.” *This course is required for the doctoral minor/graduate certificate in Community-Engaged Scholarship.
+Each fall, our staff offers a non-credit or 2-credit graduate-level course called “Best Practices In Community-Engaged Scholarship.” *This course is required for the doctoral minor/graduate certificate in Community-Engaged Scholarship.

 This course will be shaped according to the interests of participants.
 Potential topics we will cover include: